 The Genesis Prize

-The £25,000 award was founded as part of the celebrations to mark the Genesis Foundation’s first ten years of nurturing and developing emerging artistic talent in the UK.
-The Genesis Prize is unique in being the first and only such prize to recognise individuals who give others the confidence and inspiration to achieve artistic excellence in their chosen arts field and will assist the prize winners to further their work.
+The £25,000 Genesis Prize is the first and only prize of its kind to recognise individuals who give others the confidence and inspiration to achieve artistic excellence in their chosen arts field.
+It is designed to assist the prizewinners in furthering their work.

-The inaugural prize was awarded to Hamish Dunbar, Artistic Director of Café Oto, who set up an Associate Artists Programme and built a new temporary project space for artists to create and develop their work.
+The inaugural Genesis Prize was awarded in 2012 to Hamish Dunbar, Artistic Director of Café Oto in Dalston in East London, who established an Associate Artists Programme and built a new temporary project space for artists to create and develop their work.
 To find out more click here.